 The Many Uses of Alpha-Pinene

-Pinene is a monoterpene, so it is suitable for inhalation for which is widely used for treatment of infections of the respiratory tract.
+Pinene is a monoterpene suitable for inhalation, hence its wide use for the treatment of infections of the respiratory tract.

-Pinene works in different ways in the body, but it mainly displays:
+It works in different ways in the body, but it mainly displays the following:

 - Anti-inflammatory effect